 Conclusion

-So in summary, white gold gives you the elegant look of platinum without the super high price tag.
-Even though it's not pure gold, white gold does have real gold in it - it's mixed with some other metals to make it more durable and give it that bright white color.
+In short, white gold gives you the elegant look of platinum but without the high price.
+It's not pure gold, but it still contains real gold mixed with other metals for extra durability and that beautiful bright white color.

-Compared to old-school yellow gold, white gold has some clear differences in appearance, weight, strength, cost, and allergy-friendliness that are worth thinking about.
-It all comes down to personal taste and what you're looking for.
+Compared to yellow gold, white gold has some key differences in appearance, weight, strength, cost, and allergy issues.
+It's all about what fits your style and needs.

-If you like the white gold look, Icecartel has some really stunning pieces handcrafted from 14k solid white gold or 925 silver plated in 14k white.
-From chunky Cuban link chains to dainty cross pendants, the designs are timeless and made to last while keeping their eye-catching shine.
+If you love white gold, Icecartel has gorgeous pieces made from 14k solid white gold or 925 sterling silver plated with 14k white gold.
+From bold Cuban link chains to delicate cross pendants, each piece is made to last and keep its eye-catching shine.